 Entry Fee: Indians: INR 80 per adult, INR 40 for kids (6 – 12 years), INR 50 for Senior citizens; Foreigners: INR 400 per adult, INR 300 for kids

 Covering an area of almost 22 acres of land, Cariappa Memorial Park is one of the most famous parks in Bangalore.
 Built to honour Marshal KM Cariappa, an Indian army officer, the park exhibits around 3,000 varieties of trees and plants.
 Established in 1996, Cariappa Memorial Park one of the unique features of the park is the games and children’s play area are based on a military theme.

 Cariappa Memorial Park also consists of a pond that attracts different varieties of birds, a small waterfall, grassy dunes which are ideal for resting on, a bandstand where six military bands perform every two weeks, and tracks for walking and jogging.

 Timings: 5.30 AM to 8 PM on weekdays, 1 PM to 7 PM on Saturdays, 9 AM to 7 PM on Sunday

 6. Jaya Prakash Narayan Or JP Park: Home To Exotic Migratory Birds

-Being both fun and educational at the same time, JP Park spans across 25 acres and is among the best parks in Bangalore.
-The children’s play area has slides, see-saws, swings, merry-go-rounds and other recreational equipment.
-The rest of the park has well-maintained lush green lawns, pathways for walking or jogging, and life-size figurines depicting life in the rural areas, the forests and farming.
+Being both fun and educational at the same time, JP Park spans over 25 acres and is among the best parks in Bangalore.
+The children’s play area has slides, see-saws, swings, merry-go-rounds, and other recreational equipment.
+The rest of the park has well-maintained lush green lawns, pathways for walking or jogging, and life-size figurines depicting life in the rural areas, the forests, and farming.